Fair Processing Notice

 - to reflect on session content so that I can support, improve and develop the service I offer you as a therapist;

-- to take to clinical supervision so that I can remain at my best as a therapist.
-Any identifying details will be anonymised in this context.
+- to take to clinical supervision (anonymised) so that I can remain at my best as a therapist;

 - for all other purposes consistent with the proper performance of my role as your therapist